edubart/nelua-lang/docs/pages/faq.md

-No, Nelua uses ahead of time compilation to create efficient native applications, it doesn't do any kind of interpreting or JIT at runtime, this means it can't parse and execute code generated at runtime.
+No, Nelua uses ahead of time compilation to create efficient native applications, it doesn't do any kind of interpreting or JIT at runtime, this means it can't parse or execute code generated at runtime.
 If you are looking for something that could do this then consider LuaJIT which is an outstanding JIT implementation for Lua or Ravi that is another JIT implementation for Lua that supports type notations.
-However Nelua uses a Lua interpreter at compile time, to allow meta programming.
+However Nelua uses a Lua interpreter at compile time for meta programming in its preprocessor.

 ## What kind of application is Nelua good for?